-This is an English translation, the original legal document Satzung ECTE is in German and deposited with ECTE’s registration as a non-profit organisation.
-These statutes were approved by the ECTE General Assembly in Athens, 27 October, 2017.
+This is an English translation, the original legal document Satzung ECTE (in German, 2023) is deposited together with ECTE’s registration as a non-profit organisation.
+These statutes were approved by the ECTE General Assembly in Larnaca, 9 March, 2023.

 1. Name, Legal Address, Registration and Financial Year